 Counseling For Bipolar Disorder

 People with bipolar disorder experience moods that cycle between depression and mania, hence the old term for this condition, manic-depressive disorder.
-If you've read the depression page, you know that being depressed entails a sad mood and loss of interest of previously enjoyed activities for a significant period of time.
+Depression involves a sad mood and loss of interest of previously enjoyed activities for a significant period of time.
+Mania involves an elevated mood, being excitable, and full of energy.
+An elevated mood may shift to an irritable one, being easily annoyed or set off.
+Manic episodes can cause intense interest in particular activities, sleeplessness, racing thoughts, rapid speaking, and physical agitation.

 Periods of engaging in risky behavior, like drug or alcohol use, excessive shopping, gambling, or sex also occur with manic states.
 These behaviors can be the most problematic aspect of bipolar disorder, because of legal, financial, and relational consequences that accompany them.